RehanSaeed/rehansaeed.github.io/content/posts/2018/optimally-configuring-asp-net-core-httpclientfactory/index.md

 # Configuring Polly Policies

 Below is the implementation for `AddPollyPolicies`.
 It starts by setting up and reading a configuration section in our `appsettings.json` file of type `PolicyOptions`.
-Then adds the Polly [PolicyRegistry](https://github.com/App-vNext/Polly/wiki/PolicyRegistry) which is where Polly stores it's policies.
+Then adds the [PolicyRegistry](https://github.com/App-vNext/Polly/wiki/PolicyRegistry) which is where Polly stores it's policies.
 Finally, we add a retry and circuit breaker policy and configure them using the settings we've read from the `PolicyOptions`.

 ```cs
 public static class ServiceCollectionExtensions